prostami/tshaped-Mining/README.md

 # tshaped-Mining
-To puts the "T-shaped Mining: A Novel Approach to Talent Finding for Agile Software Teams" paper files
+Here, we put the codes and dataset related to "T-shaped Mining: A Novel Approach to Talent Finding for Agile Software Teams" paper.